ekiefl/pooltool/docs/getting_started/script.md

 pt.show(shot)
 ```

-For those interested in some exposition, below is a line-by-line explanation.
+The rest of this document details a line-by-line explanation.

 ## Explanation

+### Importing

-First thing first, the pootool package is imported which gives you access to the {py:mod}`top-level API <pooltool>`:
+First thing's first, the pootool package is imported which gives you access to the {py:mod}`top-level API <pooltool>`:

 ```python
 import pooltool as pt
 ```

+The most important classes and functions are available directly from this top-level API.

+### Creating a `System`

-Then a table, a cue stick, and a collection of balls are created and wrapped up into a {py:class}`System <pooltool.System>`:
+Then a table, a cue stick, and a collection of balls are created and wrapped up into a {py:class}`System <pooltool.system.System>`:

 ```python
 # We need a table, some balls, and a cue stick